 Ol Donyo Sabuk means “the big mountain” and refers to a large extinct volcano – 2147 metres asl – in Kenya, not far from Nairobi and from another important town, also called Donyo Sabuk.
 The National Park that includes the mountain in its territory was established in 1967.
 This area became important in the early 20th century as a rich American man, William McMillan, bought large part of the land starting agricultural farms and the building of a new town.

-Also thanks to McMillan and his wide Lucie, who protected this region long before the government did, now you can visit such a lovely National Park.
+Also thanks to McMillan and his wife Lucie, who protected this region long before the government did, now you can visit such a lovely National Park.
 The McMillans are both buried in a simple grave, very close to the highest peak of Mount Ol Donyo Sabuk.
 This is almost a “sacred” area all guides will show you with pride and affection.
 Besides that, there are many beautiful scenes to see in this park.

 Ol Donyo Sabuk, land of monkeys